simul/simul.github.io/tutorials/sky/moons.md

 Setting up a Moon
 ----------------------------------------

 Upon initialization your scene will include a Moon.
-This oon will have the settings to reflect Earth's moon.
+This moon will have the settings to reflect Earth's moon.
 As such is a good reference point for many projects, as well as a good starting point when attempting to achieve realistic results for satellites around a planet.

 The controls for the new moon system are now found on the trueSKYSequenceActor (within unreal), under the "Moons" subheading, You can create and delete moons via the "array elements" setting.